FDOT District Four - Broward Header Image

 The SR 9/I-95 northbound and southbound entrance ramps from SR 862/I-595 will be closed, requiring motorists to use alternate routes.

-As a part of the westbound SR 862/I-595 full closure, Perimeter Road between SW 2nd Avenue and Fuel Tender Road will close 11 p.m. until 5 a.m. on Thursday, Aug.
-28 for crane operations.
+As a part of the westbound SR 862/I-595 full closure, SW 34th Street/Perimeter Road between SW 9th Avenue and SW 4th Avenue will close from 9 p.m. until 5 a.m. on Monday, Sept.
+22, for crane staging operations.

 Traffic Impacts:

-The SR 9/I-95 northbound and southbound managed lanes and the inside general-purpose lane from Ives Dairy Road to SR 822/Sheridan Street may be closed nightly from 9 p.m. until 6 a.m., Sunday through Thursday, for paving operations.
-FHP will be onsite to assist motorists and signage will be in place to assist motorists.
+The SR 9/I-95 northbound and southbound managed lanes and the inside general-purpose lane from Ives Dairy Road to SR 822/Sheridan Street may be closed nightly from 9 p.m. until 6 a.m., Tuesday through Thursday, for paving operations.
+FHP will be onsite to assist motorists, and signage will be in place to assist motorists.

 Ramp Impact: